csullins/logoGen/README.md

   ## Installation

   🔧 To install, clone the LogoGen repository, install Node and Express.
   Run 'node server.js' from an integrated terminal to start the server.
-This is required to view the SVG file from a browser.

   Don't forget to terminate the server once finished.